MonashDeepNeuron/discord-bot/README.md

 Requires node v18+, run `npm install` to get required modules.

 Run `node ./index.js` to start the application.

-If a slash command is added/removed or any command **data** is modified (i.e. name, description, parameters), then run `node ./deploy_commands.js` to sync this information with Discord.
+If a slash command is added/removed or any command **data** is modified (i.e. name, description, parameters), then run `node ./deploy_commands.js` to sync this information with the development server on Discord.
+Use the `-global` flag to deploy these commands globally (to every Discord server the bot is in).

 ## Config File
 The bot will need a *config.json* file in the root of the folder, in the following form: